-Ha Long Bay is a breathtakingly beautiful bay, recognizable by the thousands of islets made of limestone.
+Ha Long Bay (or Halong Bay) is a breathtakingly beautiful bay, recognizable by the thousands of islets made of limestone.
 The bay is about a 3 hour car drive from Hanoi, the capital, and is located in what was known as North Vietnam.
+And the best way to explore is a Halong Bay cruise!

 Getting to Ha Long Bay